apimatic/go-core-runtime/.github/ISSUE_TEMPLATE/bug-report.md

 Runtime version: GO 1.18

 **Additional context**
-Add any other context about the problem here..
+Add any other context about the problem here.